An easy way to grill delicious shrimp.

 Last week my friend, Sandy, asked me to prepare some kind of spicy seafood for a salad course at a beer/food pairing fundraiser dinner she was organizing.
 The beer was being provided by Schlafly--a favorite local St. Louis company.
-(I'll share more details about the event, menu, and beer pairings in an upcoming post.)
 I made these easy shrimp skewers that were served on a bed of greens at the dinner.

 Hot, cold, and room temperature serving suggestions:

 Step 1.
-Assemble the ingredients: olive oil, smoked paprika, bottled hot chili pepper sauce, garlic, raw shrimp--peeled and deveined (I used jumbo shrimp, 31-40 shrimp per pound)
+Assemble the ingredients: olive oil, smoked paprika, bottled hot chili pepper sauce or sriracha, garlic, raw shrimp--peeled and deveined (I used jumbo shrimp, 20 shrimp per pound)

 Step 2.
 If you're using wooden skewers, start soaking them in water.
 This will help keep them from getting too burned on the grill.
 I used 6" skewers--a good size for individual servings.

 Step 3.
 Whisk together the marinade: olive oil, hot chili sauce, smoked paprika, garlic.

 Step 4.
 Pat shrimp dry with paper towel and put in shallow dish.

 Step 5.
 Pour marinade onto shrimp and toss to coat.
 Let it marinate in the fridge for 15 to 30 minutes.

 Step 6.
 Thread the shrimp onto skewers, piercing each shrimp through the head and tail.
 I alternated the direction of the tail as I threaded these--only because they look prettier that way.
 I had 38 skewers from 4 pounds of shrimp; approx. 9-10 skewers per pound.

 Step 7.
 Put the skewers on a hot oiled grill.
 Grill for 1-1/2 to 2 minutes on each side, just until they turn opaque.